NETMF for STM32

 The .NET Micro Framework is designed so that it can run directly on the hardware, without underlying operating system.
 It is a "bootable .NET runtime".

-The .NET Micro Framework is open source software, governed by the Apache 2.0 license: there are no "target royalties", you may develop commercial software without being required to pass on your own improvements, and adaptations to different hardware are possible anytime.
+The .NET Micro Framework is open source software, governed by the Apache 2.0 license: there are no "target royalties", and you may develop commercial software without being required to pass on your own improvements, and adaptations to different hardware are possible anytime.

 The ARM architecture